 The California Single Subjects Teaching Credential with Internship Option is designed for candidates dedicated to instructional leadership in the P-12 settings.
-Courses meet the California Commission on Teacher Credentialing (CTC) requirements for a Preliminary Single Subject teaching credential.
-Candidates are required to successfully complete Core courses, single subject methods' area, and a clinical practice path (student teaching or internship).
+The California teaching credential program courses meet the California Commission on Teacher Credentialing (CTC) requirements for a Preliminary Single Subject teaching credential.
+Candidates are required to successfully complete core courses, single subject methods' area, and a clinical practice path (student teaching or internship).

 Candidates choosing the Internship option to obtain the Preliminary Single Subject teaching credential will need to meet the Internship Eligibility requirements.

 The CTC mandates that all approved internship programs require a minimum of 120 hours of pre-service coursework prior to becoming the teacher of record.
 4.5 quarter units are equal to 40 clock hours.
 These pre-service courses must be successfully completed prior to eligibility for completing the internship option.

 Teaching Credential Area: Single Subject Methods (4 courses; 18 quarter units)

 Clinical Practice Path: Student Teaching or Internship (Student Teaching 4 courses; 13.5 quarter units or Internship 5 courses; 18.0 quarter units)

 The clinical practice (K12 classroom) experience courses (TED 530A, TED 530B, TED 628A, and TED 628B) do not grant graduate credit.
 STUDENT TEACHING will be arranged by the university for candidates who have completed all program coursework and met all program and state requirements.
 Student Teaching is unpaid and minimum 80 instructional days in the PK12 classrooms.

 This course may be required to fulfill internship hour requirements.
 It may be taken a maximum of eight times to complete internship hours.
 Does not grant graduate units towards graduate degree, however tuition is applied for each attempt.